Actindo-AG/Documentation/DataHub/UserInterface/02d_ETL.md

 ![Mapping](../../Assets/Screenshots/DataHub/Settings/ETL/Mapping.png "[Mapping]")

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
-  Click this button to close the *Mapping from source set to destination set* view and return to the list of attribute set mappings.
+  Click this button to close the *Mapping from "Source attribute set name" to "Destination attribute set name"* view and return to the list of attribute set mappings.
 All changes are rejected.

 - [RERUN MAPPINGS]
   Click this button to rerun all attribute mappings within the attribute set mapping.
 The *Rerun all mappings* window is displayed.
 For detailed information, see [Rerun an attribute set mapping](../Operation/01_ManageETLMappings.md#rerun-an-attribute-set-mapping)

-**Mapping from source set to destination set**
+**Mapping from "Source attribute set name" to "Destination attribute set name"**

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Hide inactive destination attributes*
   Enable this toggle to hide all inactive destination attributes in the list of attribute mappings.
 Disable the toggle to display all destination attributes independently on their status.
 By default, this toggle is disabled.